na-na-hi/renget/archive/oebpx.md

 As we skied across the desert after we rested a little, Razina began asking me about the mainland Kash'gon and the mountain people.
 I could tell she was disgusted when I thanked them for their help, indicating that the sand people held some animosity towards the mountain folk.

 After a few hours of traveling, Razina informed me that we were approaching their hidden city.
 I couldn't wait to see what it looked like and what secrets it held and i was thrilled to say the least.

+>018.5: Comparing Kash'gon Magic

+As Razina leads me through the vast desert, my mind wanders and I start to compare the different types of Kash'gon magic.

+The mainland Kash'gon magic I learned was focused on emission and transformation of the elements of nature.
+They would often use their magic to control the weather, create objects out of thin air, and manipulate the natural world.
+It was a complex and intricate form of magic that required years of training and focus to master.

+The mountain people's magic, on the other hand, was more primal and wild.
+It was focused on enhancing their speed and strength, allowing them to move swiftly and gracefully through the mountains.
+Their magic was offensive and aggressive, designed for fighting and hunting.

+The sand people's magic was completely different from what I had seen before.
+They used their magic to manipulate their surroundings, building structures out of sand and controlling the environment around them.
+Their magic was fluid and adaptable, able to be used in any situation.

+As I reflect on these different types of magic, I can't help but wonder how they all came to be.
+Each form of magic seemed so distinct and unique, yet they all originated from the same source - the Kash'gon.

+I begin to realize that the Kash'gon must have had an incredible understanding of the natural world and the power that lay within it.
+They must have seen the potential for magic in every aspect of their world and explored it to its fullest extent.

+But even with this understanding, I couldn't help but feel that each type of magic was incomplete on its own.
+It was only when the three tribes came together and shared their knowledge and abilities that they were truly able to unlock the full potential of Kash'gon magic.

+I look up at Razina, who is still leading me through the desert, and I can't help but feel grateful for this opportunity to learn and explore this new form of magic.
+And as we continue on towards the hidden city of the sand people, I can only imagine what other secrets and wonders await me in this vast and mysterious land.